StudentJL/ELA-Test-Results-Dash/README.md

 # ELA Test Results Data Visualization
 By Joseph Liu

-A Data Visualization Project using ELA Test Results (2013-2018) data from NYC Open Data.
+A Data Visualization Project using ELA Test Results (2013-2018) data from the Department of Education (DOE) and NYC Open Data.
 (Planning in progress)

 Goal: To make a Dashboard capable of displaying the trends of ELA Test Results over 6 years, to answer the question of whether the english language skills of NYC's children have been at satisfactory levels, according to NYS standards.